Skip to main content

 What Delegations Enable

-• Time-bound access: Delegations automatically expire
+• Time-bound access: Delegations automatically expire — no manual cleanup required

 Creating a Delegation

-// Alice grants Bob read access to her documents
+// Alice delegates read access to Bob

-const delegation = await tc.storage.delegate({
+const delegation = await tc.kv.delegate({

 actions: ['read'],